 Understand

-[edit]Bacolor is one of the oldest municipalities in Pampanga, having served as the provincial capital since 1755 and the temporary capital of the Spanish Philippines during the British occupation of Manila from 1762 to 1765.
+Bacolor is one of the oldest municipalities in Pampanga, having served as the provincial capital since 1755 and was additionally the temporary capital of the Spanish Philippines during the British occupation of Manila from 1762 to 1765.
 However, in 1904, the provincial capital was moved to San Fernando, resulting in a slow decline that climaxed in the 1991 eruption of Mount Pinatubo.

 Although Bacolor was not initially affected by the eruption, succeeding lahar flows carried along rivers originating from the volcano virtually wiped Bacolor from the map over the succeeding rainy seasons, with the worst episode burying the parish church in 1995.
 The town was nearly abandoned, and there are some houses that remain buried up to their roofs.
 But thanks to the construction of dikes and residents' determination to salvage the town's heritage, Bacolor gradually recovered, with some of its sunken ruins becoming the town's main tourist destinations.